Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Message syntax: cascade (17/29)
-"; is the cascade operator.
+`;` is the cascade operator.
 It's useful to send message to the SAME receiver.

-Open a Transcript (console):"
+Open a Transcript (console):
 ```smalltalk
 Transcript open.
 ```